 8) Bookkeeper – Are You a Number's Geek?

 Do you love numbers?
 Are you organized and through?
 Then working from home as a bookkeeper may be your calling.
 Bookkeepers help small business owners manage their monthly income and expenses.
 With the right accounting software, bookkeepers can run their businesses 100 percent online, any time of the day.
 Bookkeepers don't need a college degree like accountants, but taking an online course or interning for a company can help you learn the ropes.

-To see if you have the right personality for bookkeeping, check out this free 3-part training from Bookkeeper Business Launch.
+To see if you have the right personality for bookkeeping, check out this free 3-part training from the Bookkeepers.

 How Bookkeepers Make Money: